Core Features

 Managing Workstreams and Dependencies

-Master workstreams (teams) and dependencies to create accurate project forecasts.
+Master workstreams (teams) and dependencies to create accurate project plan forecasts.
 Learn how capacity, concurrency, and dependencies affect your timeline.

 What is a Workstream?